KaleyraVideo/VideoiOSSDK/README.md

 ## Documentation

-You can find the complete code documentation [here][documentation].
+You can find the complete code documentation for the latest version [here][latest-doc].
+If you are looking for the stable version documentation please checkout this [link][stable-doc] instead.
 You can find all the code guides in our [wiki page][wiki].

 ## Sample apps